Eventtia/eventtia-core-docs/source/includes/_account_subscriptions.md

 }
 ```

-This endpoint changes payment method and returns stripe link to make the change
+This endpoint creates and returns a stripe session URL which allows the user to change his payment method.

 ### HTTP Request